-In the case of this particular student, we assessed his cognitive ability and found many areas of strength….and some weaknesses.
+In the case of the student I mentioned earlier, we assessed his cognitive ability and found many areas of strength….and some weaknesses.
 Because time was short, we met and decided on a very intense program of perceptual training coupled with intense cognitive training for the areas of weakness (evaluation).

 His goal was to get himself in a position to be able to succeed in college.
-Therefore, this victory is his!
 With determination he persevered in the Synap2it! program throughout the school year, graduated high school, and is a now a successful student of engineering at a prominent university.

 Although standardized tests can accurately measure some things, how sad would it be if we based our entire opinion of a student’s academic ability on the limited results of one test?

 In the case of the student I had been working with, he may never have realized his potential and he might have closed the door on opportunities that could significantly affect his destiny!